-Investment in the LGPS asset pool, Border to Coast Pensions Partnership, is valued at transaction price i.e. cost.
-The pool's main trading company, Border to Coast

-Pensions Partnership Limited, became licensed to trade in July 2018 and does not have established trading results or profit forecasts available yet.
+Shareholder investment in Warwickshire's LGPS asset pool, Border to Coast Pensions Partnership (the "pool"), is valued at transaction price i.e. cost.
+The pool's main trading company, Border to Coast Pensions Partnership Limited, became licensed to trade in July 2018 and does not have established trading results or profit forecasts available yet.

-The Pension Fund's view is that the market value of investments in the Border to Coast Pension Partnership at 31 March 2020 cannot be reasonably assessed and that cost is therefore an appropriate estimate of fair value.
+The Pension Fund's view is that the market value of investments in the Border to Coast Pension Partnership at 31 March 2021 cannot be reasonably assessed and that cost is therefore an appropriate estimate of fair value.

-All other investment assets are included in the net assets statement on a fair value basis as at the reporting date.
+All other investment assets are included in the Net Assets Statement on a fair value basis as at the reporting date.
 An investment asset is recognised in the net asset statement on the date the Fund becomes party to the contractual acquisition of the asset.
 From this date, any gains or losses arising from changes in the fair value of the asset are recognised in the Fund.

-The values of investments as shown in the net assets statement have been determined at fair value in accordance with the requirements of the Code and IFRS13 (see Pension Fund Note 24).For the purposes of disclosing levels of fair value hierarchy, the Fund has adopted the classification guidelines recommended in Practical Guidance on Investment Disclosures(PRAG/Investment Association, 2016).
+The values of investments as shown in the Net Assets Statement have been determined at fair value in accordance with the requirements of the Code and IFRS13 (see Pension Fund Note 24).
+For the purposes of disclosing levels of fair value hierarchy, the Fund has adopted the classification guidelines recommended in Practical Guidance on Investment Disclosures (PRAG/Investment Association, 2016).